Seizures in Dogs

 Treatment of Seizures

-Dr. Michael Wong and the staff at Southeast Veterinary Neurology are specialists in diagnosing and treating seizures in dogs and cats.
-If you have any questions about your pet with seizures and your veterinarian has recommended evaluation by a neurologist, please contact Southeast Veterinary Neurology at (305) 274-2777.
+Dr. Michael Wong and the staff at Southeast Veterinary Neurology (SEVN) are specialists in diagnosing and treating seizures in dogs and cats.
+If you have any questions about your pet with seizures and your veterinarian has recommended evaluation by a neurologist, please contact SEVN at (305) 274-2777.